martinschatz-cz/FSUK_workshop21/Day2/README.md

 Install ImageJ (FIJI) if needed, and download the latest version of ThunderSTORM.
 For installation, copy the downloaded file into ImageJ's plugin subdirectory and run ImageJ.
 See the [Installation guide](https://github.com/zitmen/thunderstorm/wiki/Installation) for more information.
 To get started using ThunderSTORM, see the [Tutorials](https://github.com/zitmen/thunderstorm/wiki/Tutorials).

-Download the sample data.
-Due to it's size, make sure you download it beforehand, as the campus network may be overloaded.
+Download the sample data [here](https://drive.google.com/file/d/1K2HDv05irr0lRki1XyUin-kslO-lKHDH/view?usp=sharing) and [here](https://drive.google.com/file/d/1SIIWIIejdlseGThZ4kD32-wG8stNmThS/view?usp=sharing).
+Due to the size, make sure you download the sample data beforehand, as the campus network may be overloaded.